No Tags Found!

 From India, Pune

-As per Section 4 of the Payment of Gratuity Act, 1972, gratuity shall not be payable to an employee on termination of employment after he has rendered continuous service of not less than 5 years.
-It is also provided that completion of continuous service of five years shall not be necessary where the termination of employment is due to death or disablement.
+As per Section 4 of the Payment of Gratuity Act, 1972, gratuity shall not be payable to an employee on termination of employment unless he has rendered continuous service of not less than 5 years.
+However, it is also provided that the completion of continuous service of five years shall not be necessary where the termination of employment is due to death or disablement.

 From India, Lucknow